calumbradley/dev_react_calums_portfolio/README.md

 ## About

-A portfolio and online resume for Calum Bradley
+A portfolio and resume for Calum Bradley

 ## Particle library
 This project uses the react particle background component library [https://github.com/lindelof/particles-bg](https://github.com/lindelof/particles-bg).